What will 'ruthless' Postecoglou bring to Spurs?

 His new boss, chairman Daniel Levy, has already identified Postecoglou's "strong track record of developing players" and "understanding of the importance of the link from the academy".

-That is something Spurs lacked during the tenure of their two previous bosses, Jose Mourinho and Antonio Conte - who were brought in as "win-now" appointments and in return demanded players of similar ilk.
+That is something Spurs have lacked under previous bosses, with Jose Mourinho and Antonio Conte brought in as "win-now" appointments and in return demanding players of similar ilk.

 Smith, one of 11 players recruited when Postecoglou ruthlessly went about shaping his squad before a first full season at Brisbane, says the Australian never wastes an opportunity to educate players.